Foremark/Foremark/README.md

 ## Meta

-- "Front" was chosen as another adjective indicating a direction.
+- Foremark was originally named Markfront and changed later because the name was taken in many source code hosting services.
+"Front" was chosen as another adjective indicating a direction.
 It also refers to the front end of the layered transformation architecture.